 National Driving Under the Influence Statistics

-Every 33 minutes someone in this country dies in an alcohol-related crash.
+Every 33 minutes, someone in this country dies in an alcoholic-related crash.

 According to data from the National Highway Traffic Safety Administration (NHTSA), in 2003, A total of 38,252 fatal motor vehicle traffic crashes were recorded in the United States that accounted for 42,643 fatalities.
 17,013 people were killed in alcohol-related crashes - an average of one almost every half-hour.
 This is a three percent decrease from 2002, when 17,524 people were killed in alcohol-related traffic crashes, representing 41 percent of the 43,005 people killed in all traffic crashes.

 Of these crashes, an estimated 40 percent were alcohol related, i.e., at least one driver, pedestrian or pedal cyclist had a Blood Alcohol Concentration (BAC) of 0.01 grams per deciliter (g/dl) or greater.
 Alcohol-related crashes accounted for about 40 percent of all fatalities in traffic crashes.
 About 25 percent of all drivers involved in fatal crashes had alcohol, i.e., their BAC was 0.01 or greater (0.01+).